blawar/ooot/README.md

 **Visual Studio 2019+ is the only currently supported build environment, and only the 32-bit X86 Debug build**

 To build, first you must use run ``make setup`` and ``make`` in this directory using either linux or WSL to extract the assets into the assets and build directories.
-If you run it on another computer, just copy over the asset, baserom and build directories.
+If you run it on another computer, just copy over the asset and build directories.
+The make does not need to succeed, as long as it extracts all assets.
+If you have any problems extracting, you should check the more in depth instructions at https://github.com/zeldaret/oot/blob/master/README.md

 You must use the ZAPD that is included with this repository, and not the main branch as it is modified.